 At Groundworks, we are steadfast in our dedication to our mission—working with people and systems to end hunger and homelessness for all people in our region—and we will not fail.
 Stand with us.

-Although there will not be an in-person Empty Bowls dinner in 2021, we will again make the beautiful, handcrafted, locally-made bowls you’ve come to expect available in local business storefronts and online as PARTY PACKS—so you can Host-Your-Own Empty Bowls!
+Although there will not be an in-person Empty Bowls dinner this year, you can buy the beautiful, handcrafted, locally-made bowls you’ve come to expect in several local business storefronts.

 In an effort to provide overnight shelter for a number of individuals currently living outdoors in the Brattleboro area, we plan to open the new Drop-In Center for 24-hour shelter, seven days a week, starting Monday, August 16th.

 The new South Main Street Drop-In Center can provide shelter for up to 34 people per night.
 The program (formerly known as the Seasonal Overflow Shelter or “SOS”) will launch with the hope that funding will allow the shelter to remain open for overnights year-round.

 Help us fill every seat in the historic Latchis Theatre by dropping off one or more bags of groceries—at the Flat Street side door—to stock the shelves at Foodworks!